internetarchive/dweb-mirror/README.md

 Most functionality of the tool is controlled by two YAML files, the second of which you can edit if you have access to the shell.

-You can view the current configuration by going to [http://box.lan:4244/info] or [http://localhost:4244/info] depending on how you are connected.
+You can view the current configuration by going to [http://box.lan:4244/info].

 The default, and user configurations are displayed as the `0` and `1` item in the `/info` call.

 In the Repo is a [default YAML file](https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml) which is commented.
 It would be a bad idea to edit this, so I'm not going to tell you where it is on your installation!
 But anything from this file can be overridden by lines in `/root/dweb-mirror.config.yaml`.
+Make sure you understand how yaml works before editing this file, if you break it, you can copy a new default from [dweb-mirror.config.yaml on the repo](https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml#L7)

 TODO Note this file will probably move location.
-Make sure you understand how yaml works before editing this file, if you break it, you can copy a new default from [dweb-mirror.config.yaml on the repo](https://github.com/internetarchive/dweb-mirror/blob/master/configDefaults.yaml#L7)

 Note that this file is also edited automatically when the Crawl button described above is clicked.